Kidnapping of Peggy Ann Bradnick: Aftermath

 The true crime book Deadly Pursuit by Robert V. Cox details the incident.
-Robert Cox won the Pulitzer Prize in 1967 for Local General or Spot News Reporting "For his vivid deadline reporting of a mountain manhunt that ended with the killing of a deranged sniper who had terrorized the community."
+Robert Cox won the Pulitzer Prize in 1967 for Local General or Spot News Reporting "for his vivid deadline reporting of a mountain manhunt that ended with the killing of a deranged sniper who had terrorized the community."

-Peggy Ann Bradnick told her story to the Saturday Evening Post, which published it in their July 16, 1966, edition.
+Peggy Ann Bradnick told her story to the Saturday Evening Post, which was published in the July 16, 1966 edition.

 On October 16, 2008, Peggy Ann Bradnick Jackson made her first major public appearance as the featured speaker at the Fulton County Historical Society's Fulton Fall Folk Festival to a standing room only crowd.
 She made a return appearance there on Thursday, October 14, 2010.
 She has made other public appearances since.
 On Sunday, October 16, 2011, a marker was erected at the cemetery in Shade Gap, Pennsylvania, to honor slain FBI Agent Terry Ray Anderson.
 Peggy Ann, who by that point was retired, was present at the ceremony.
 She was a featured speaker at the Fulton County Historical Society Spring Banquet on April 16, 2016, the 50th anniversary year of the kidnapping.
-On Tuesday, May 10, 2016, she appeared at a ceremony in Carlisle, Pennsylvania, to mark the 50th anniversary of the death of Terry Ray Anderson.
+On Tuesday, May 10, 2016, she appeared at a ceremony in Carlisle, Pennsylvania, to mark the 50th anniversary of Anderson's death.

 Peggy Ann visited the Pennsylvania State Police Museum, located in Hershey, Pennsylvania, where her story is featured.
 Case artifacts (Hollenbaugh's bicycle, weapons, etc.), photographs, and more information can be viewed at the museum.

 On March 20, 2017, "the Voice in the Mountains", Peggy Jackson's autobiography, was made available on Amazon.com as a trade paperback.
 It joins Robert Cox's "Deadly Pursuit" and Ken Peiffer's limited edition "Trail of Terror" (published by the Antietam Historical Society, Waynesboro, Pennsylvania) in documenting the Mountain Man incident, although it contains substantial differences.